k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 To schedule a Batch process to be executed either in a given time or recurrently, a scheduled Job process must be created.
 This can be achieved using a user job that contains the batch command, which needs to be repeatedly invoked.

-Basically, this consists of creating a scheduled Job that calls a Batch process, which in turn, will create multiple or scheduled one-time Jobs (where each job is parametered thanks to the execution settings parsed in the Batch command).
+Essentially, this involves creating a scheduled Job that calls a Batch process, which in turn creates multiple or scheduled one-time Jobs (where each job is parameterized thanks to the execution settings parsed in the Batch command).

-The below illustration describes the following steps:
+The following illustration describes the following steps:

 ### Step 1
-User defines a job scheduled job to run a specific batch command.
+The user defines a job scheduled to run a specific batch command.
 Fabric assigns a job process for this batch command.

 ### Step 2
 The dedicated job runs the scheduled or multiple instances of the batch command.
-The Batch process triggers a new (temporary) job dedicated for this specific process as described in the [section above](17_batch_process_flow.md#fabric-batch-processes-flow).
+The Batch process triggers a new (temporary) job dedicated to this specific process as described in the [section above](17_batch_process_flow.md#fabric-batch-processes-flow).
 The new job runs the batch command.

 ### Step 3